gmag11/EnigmaIOT/readme.md

 - [x] Node configuration while in service using control downlink commands
 - [ ] OTA over WiFi
 - [x] OTA over MQTT/ESP-NOW
-- [x] Sensor identification by using a flashing LED.
+- [x] Node identification by using a flashing LED.
 This is useful when you have a bunch of nodes together :D
 - [ ] Broadcast messages that go to all nodes.
 Under study

 ## Design